 “When you see that you’re on an island with limited resources, it becomes very intuitive that a circular construct for resource recovery and reuse is needed,” says IWMI Director General Claudia Sadoff.
 “It really is a pilot, or laboratory or metaphor for what we need to be doing for our planet as an island.”

-The current step involves linking waste and agricultural sectors, as well as demonstrating to businesses the potential of growing this circular economy.
+The current step involves linking waste and agricultural sectors, as well as demonstrating to businesses the potential of growing the circular economy, especially for young entrepreneurs and women.
+WLE/IWMI researchers are working to implement the business models into the curricula of colleges and universities, and expanding to online learning.
 After all, within waste lies wealth.

 Check out this short documentary: learn more about the value of waste, how to manage it, and how governments and entrepreneurs can recover costs.
 And see a prominent RRR research leader eat a fecal sludge fertilizer pellet!